-Russell Moore asked what 12 books I would want with me if I were stranded on a deserted island for the rest of my life.
-I couldn’t do it.
+Russell Moore asks what 12 books one would want to have near if one were stranded on a deserted island for the rest of one’s life.
+I can’t do it.
 For me, 14 is the minimum!
 So here are my 12 + 2 stowaways in other baggage = 14 books, in no particular order.

 Goes without saying.
 Oh to have a lifetime to fully contemplate the 66 books herein!